Avdhesh-Varshney/AI-Code/docs/ML/projects/Poker_Hand_Prediction.md

-# Air Quality Prediction Using Machine Learning
+# Poker Hand Prediction Using Machine Learning

 ### AIM
 The aim of this project is to develop a machine learning model using a Multi-Layer Perceptron (MLP) classifier to accurately classify different types of poker hands based on the suit and rank of five cards.